 Below...two examples from the 2018-19 season of why the AIMS contractors will need a separate building to maintain their equipment.

 Of interest is the fact that, based on the geotechnical investigation, the VEOC will be constructed on competent soil and rock, so the preliminary design has its lower floor slabs as precast on grade; the slabs as well as the footings will be underlain by geofoam.
-In contrast, the core facility components have elevated lower floors with precast footings; however most of the floors themselves will be cast-in-place concrete topping slabs above either precast hollow planks or steel Q-decking, but the final design deleted almost all cast-in-place concrete.
+In contrast, the core facility components have elevated lower floors with precast footings; the preliminary design called for most of the floors themselves to be cast-in-place concrete topping slabs above either precast hollow planks or steel Q-decking, but the final design deleted almost all cast-in-place concrete.